Macrometacorp/docs/docs/search/index.md

 Macrometa GDN Search is a full-text search engine that supports key values, documents, and graphs as data models.
 Compared to a [full-text index](../collections/indexing/fulltext-indexes.md), Macrometa Search is more configurable and customizable, combining Boolean and generalized ranking retrieval techniques to refine your search results.
 All Boolean-approved results are ranked by relevance to the respective query using the Vector Space Model in conjunction with BM25 or TF-IDF weighting schemes.

-GDN search views bring two main advantages over other data stores:

-- GDN is equipped with a state-of-the-art indexing and search facility that enables users to perform sophisticated search operations on [multi-model](https://www.macrometa.com/topics/multi-model-database) data storage including key-value pairs, documents, and graphs.
-  - You do not need to reformat data to make it compatible with GDN search.
+GDN Search is equipped with a state-of-the-art indexing and search facility that enables users to perform sophisticated search operations on [multi-model](https://www.macrometa.com/topics/multi-model-database) data storage including key-value pairs, documents, and graphs.
+You do not need to reformat data to make it compatible with GDN search.
-  - GDN search is capable of complex operations such as faceted search and geospatial serach.
-- Any time we update Macrometa GDN, [search indexes](../views/index.md) are automatically updated globally.

 ## Features